Building and Running Workerman Apps with ServBay

 // Run all Worker instances

-// This is Workerman’s main loop; after starting, Worker processes listen on ports and process events
+// This is the Workerman event loop; once started, Worker processes listen to the port and handle events

 Worker::runAll();